About this Program

 Get Hands-On Experience

 - Participate in and complete composites lab work at the UW

 - Take a field trip to a Boeing composites manufacturing facility (optional)

 Choose From Noncredit and Credit Options

-By completing this certificate program, you can earn up to 12 graduate credits toward degree requirements should you later be accepted into a graduate program in the UW Department of Materials Science & Engineering or the UW Department of Mechanical Engineering.
-To use these credits, you must enroll in the credit version of the certificate program and obtain graduate non-matriculated status before you register for the first course.
-Because policies vary, check with UW Department and your intended degree program to make sure the credits will apply.
+By completing this certificate program, you can earn up to 12 graduate credits toward degree requirements should you later be accepted into the Master of Science in Materials Science & Engineering or the Master of Science in Mechanical Engineering.
+To use these credits, you must enroll in the credit version of the certificate program and obtain graduate nonmatriculated status before you register for the first course.
 If you don’t plan to pursue a graduate degree, choose the noncredit offering.
 See Noncredit & Credit Options.